-Consider techniques for Inform level Always Think It Through What Can Go Right What Can Go Wrong Printed Materials Fact Sheets Newsletter Advertising Brochures Issue Papers Keep it short & simple Make it visually interesting and engaging but not too busy or slick Proof-read all documents Engage randomly selected staff members to trial material & provide feedback before distribution to the public Use language that is inclusive and jargon free When possible include opportunities for comment and include reply paid forms or envelopes to encourage two-way communication.
-Exptain community's role and how comments have affected project decisions Offer interpretation services Can reach a large target audience Public look for information in regular format eg. Newsletter, Media column Allows for technical & legal reviews Witten comments returned in reply paid format Documentation of public involvement facilitated Mailing list development Distribution planning inadequate Materials on or reach the mark Materials on or reach Imited capacity to communicate complicated concepts information inlainterpreted Displays Council Offices Ubraries Community Centres, Shopping centre Schools Establish regular sites if possible to build on community culture Make sure personnel at locations know what materials are about & where they are located & who to contact for further information.
-Consider electronic displays, eg. touch screens, TV video loop presentations Make sure materials are removed when past their use by date.
-Information is accessible to the public at relatively little cost.
-Public use the distribution locations to lock for materials.
+Consider techniques for Inform level Always Think It Through What Can Go Right What Can Go Wrong Printed Materials Fact Sheets Newsletter Advertising Brochures Issue Papers Keep it short & simple Make it visually interesting and engaging but not too busy or slick Proof-read all documents Engage randomly selected staff members to trial material & provide feedback before distribution to the public Use language that is inclusive and jargon free When possible include opportunities for comment and include reply paid forms or envelopes to encourage two-way communication Explain community's role and how comments have affected project decisions Offer interpretation services Can reach a large target audience Public look for information in regular format eg. Newsletter, Media column Allows for technical & legal reviews Written comments returned in reply paid format Documentation of public involvement facilitated Mailing list development Distribution planning inadequate Materials do not reach the mark Materials not read Limited capacity to communicate complicated concepts information misinterpreted Offer Interpretation services Displays Council Offices Libraries Community Centres, Shopping centre Schools Configuration Consider electronic displays, eg. Information is accessible to the public at relatively little cost.
+Public use the distribution locations to look for materials.
 Public visit Council facilities and learn more about service provision.
 Public ask for further information at Council distribution sites.
-Distribution sites are overcrowded with information and the materials get lost among the collection of materials.
-There is no active promotion of the materials.
-Upkeep of information.
-Council Website information directly into the household Needs to be visible & easy to navigate Keep information updated Capable of reaching a large audience at low cost Popular information resource People without access disadventaged Technical difficulties Hard to navigate.
-Open House/ City Expo Communities engage at their own pace in a comfortable environment Drop in to individually to view plants, ask questions, give opinions have an informat chat Consider the demographics of the area & time sessions accordingly Greet people at the door & explain the termat, provide comments sheet Facilitates a wide variety of people Break down perceived barriers Fosters communication More convenient for people Engages people more effectively Minimise aggressive behaviour towards Council staff Special inferest groups may beyont or disrupt Staff resource intensive Information Session Community meeting held at various times and locations Consider the demographics of the area & time sessions accordingly May need to hold a number of sessions depending on size of project/fasue Public gets the same information at the same time Time effective way of providing information for a wide group of people Structured format Can be difficult to control group if derailers/agitators present, Needs a competent facilitator People may feel intimidated about speaking in front of others If not well promoted, may get limited people attending
+Distribution sites are overcrowded with information and the materials get lost among the collection of materials There is no active promotion of the materials Upkeep of Information Council Website Information directly into the household Needs to be visible & easy to navigate Keep information updated Capable of reaching a large audience at low cost Popular information resource People without access disadvantaged Technical difficulties Hard to navigate Open House/ City Expo Communities engage at their own pace in a comfortable environment Drop in to individually to view plans, ask questions, give opinions have an informal chat Consider the demographics of the area & time sessions accordingly Greet people at the door & explain the format, provide comments sheet Facilitates a wide variety of people Break down perceived barriers Fosters communication More convenient for people Engages people more effectively Minimise aggressive behaviour towards Council staff Special interest groups may boycott or disrupt Staff resource intensive Information Session Community meeting held at various times and locations Consider the demographics of the area & time sessions accordingly May need to hold a number of sessions depending on size of project/fssue Public gets the same information at the same time Time effective way of providing information for a wide group of people Structured format Can be difficult to control group if derallers/agitators present, Needs a competent scilitator People may feel intimidated about speaking in front of others If not well promoted, may get limited people attending